Our Staff

 Chris Lincoln, General Manager

-Chris Lincoln was named Wawenock’s general manager on Sept.
+Chris Lincoln was named Wawenock's general manager on Sept.
 19, 2025.
-A familiar face to many, Chris served as the pro shop manager for the past two seasons and has been a dedicated club member for over 25 years.
+A familiar face to many, Chris served as the pro shop manager for two seasons and has been a dedicated club member for over 25 years.

 A native of the Camden area, Chris grew up playing various sports, with cross-country running emerging as a particular strength.
 His interest in golf began at a young age when his grandfather gifted him a set of clubs, complete with a classic wooden driver.
 That early spark led to a membership at Rockland Golf Course and a lifelong passion for the game.